 A teacher utilizes many instructional tools to interest students and enhance learning.
 The audiovisual format lends itself well to those purposes.
 At times theatrical films can be of great use to illuminate facets not seen in such resources as documentaries.
-In this class I would like to show on on by the Motion Picture Association of America.
-However, I feel that and that the educational value is sufficient to warrant showing this in class.
+In this class I would like to show on .
+The film is rated by the Motion Picture Association of America.
+However, I feel that this movie helps me teach the concepts of and that the educational value is sufficient to warrant showing this in class.
 Students not allowed to view the movie will be given an alternate, equivalent assignment.
 Please sign and return this form by if you give permission for your child to view this movie.